-Alliance publishes party policy document on community relations, “For Everyone: The Alliance Party Blueprint for an Executive Strategy to Build a Shared and Better Future”.
+Alliance published a party policy document on community relations, “For Everyone: The Alliance Party Blueprint for an Executive Strategy to Build a Shared and Better Future”.
 Full version; Executive Summary.

 March 2013: Northern Ireland Peace Monitoring Report (Volume 2)

-Community Relations Council published the second issue of Northern Ireland Peace Monitoring Report:
+Community Relations Council published the second volume of Northern Ireland Peace Monitoring Report:

-OFMdFM launched cross-community initiatives and pledge the publication of policy document, “Together: Building a United Community”.
+OFMdFM launched cross-community initiatives and pledged the publication of a policy document, “Together: Building a United Community”.
 Another all-party Working Group to be established, but this one to be headed by an independent chairperson.

 July 2013: Haass–O’Sullivan Talks initiated